Permesso di Soggiorno Processing Time 2026: How Long Does it Take?

 2. Type of Permit: Permits requiring extensive background checks (like Family Reunification) often take longer than renewals for employment.

-3. Administrative Factors: Staff shortages and technical issues in the IT systems of the Ministry of Interior often contribute to significant delays.
+3. Administrative Factors: Staff shortages and technical issues often contribute to significant delays.

 How to check your status online